Entry Requirements

 - Paid employment in a job working with the general public

-Please note, we are not expecting any NHS work experience to have taken place or be ongoing after March 2020 due to the Covid-19 pandemic.
-Your application for 2023 entry will not be negatively affected if you've been unable to complete any NHS work experience you had planned.
+Please note, we are not expecting any in-person NHS work experience.
+Your application for 2025 entry will not be negatively affected if you've been unable to complete any in-person NHS work experience.
 We will however be looking for knowledge of the profession and an understanding of the scope of the role and we may ask about this during your interview.

 If possible we'd advise that you speak to someone working in the NHS to ensure you are making an informed choice about your career in medicine.
 Applicants are expected to demonstrate a commitment to caring for people and a realistic idea of what working as a doctor entails.